AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 assertion policy declared in the code, or driven by outside means such as compiler switches or global pragma files.

-An entity compiled with a given assertion level can only be used in a section that depends on this level.
+An entity that contains ghost fields or parameters depends on the corresponding ghost fields and parameters levels.
+As soon as such dependency is established, it can only be used with a consistent activation of policy - ie it's not possible to use said entities in a piece of code with the corresponding assertion deactivated and another one activated.

 For example: